Academic Program Grades 1 to 10

 To this end, ASB offers three distinct technology programs for students at different grade levels.

-For primary children, ASB develops its own creative curriculum, based on PBL and STEAM activities.
+For primary children, ASB develops its own curriculum, based on PBL and STEAM activities.
 Our Elementary children participate in Maker Space lessons to explore their own creative and critical thinking skills.
 Grade 3 to 5 students experience Maker Space once a week, either working on projects individually or as part of a team.
 During this period, they explore resistant materials, such as balsa wood.
 From this, they hammer, saw, sand, glue, and create several 3D projects, from Ancient Indian irrigation systems to constructing sustainable cities.
 Resistant materials aside, students also look at many technological aspects, from using a laser cutter to a 3D printer, allowing the opportunity to produce mazes and kites, for example.

 In addition, the tech integrator works with teachers and students to ensure competence with the digital tools needed to complete tasks in different subjects.
 This is also the model in Grades 6 to 8, with students receiving Design lessons as part of the Art program.